Tom-254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 10-love_exponent_breath ==>	displays the result of BREATH to the power LOVE
 - 11-binary_to_decimal ==>	onverts a number from base 2 to base 10.
 - 4-global_variables ==>	lists environment variables.
+- 13-print_float ==>	prints a number with two decimal places, followed by a new line.